 |22 November 2017|

-Welcome to the first blog from our newest team member, Matt Wheeler, who has join us this week and so we thought it would be good to get his views on some current TV content.
-Matt chose to review the latest series of Sir David Attenborough’s BBC documentary, Blue Planet 2, and share his thoughts on how the world of wild life video production has changed since the first series.
+Welcome to a review blog on some current TV content.
+We chose to review the latest series of Sir David Attenborough’s BBC documentary, Blue Planet 2, and share thoughts on how the world of wild life video production has changed since the first series.

 |03 March 2015|